-I’m obsessed with the way foods are named.
+I’m obsessed with how food is named.

 Chilean sea bass, for example, is really Patagonian tooth fish.

 Order Patagonian tooth fish the next time you want Chilean sea bass.

-Please?
+My list of poorly named foods is extensive.
 It includes pulled pork, bread pudding, blood oranges, and field greens.

 But I have discovered the worst name for a food in all of human history: